 Hey buddy!
-Did you notice how often I talk to you about "full responsive" intel and emailing templates, huh?
-Today, I decide to show you without taboo (a bit like Bernard de la Villardière who smokes an oinj') what I am talking about, and to proceed with the "technical" optimization of the "1,2,3" brand newsletter.
+Have you noticed how often I talk to you about "full responsive" inté and emailing templates?
+Today, I've decided to show you without taboos (a bit like Bernard de la Villardière who smokes an oinj') what I'm talking about, and to proceed with the "technical" optimization of the "1,2,3" brand newsletter.

-Small aside: I have been told lately that, for clothing as for other fields of activity, we sometimes make "custom" creations according to the products, the desires of the graphic designers, the offers, and that it was thus "faster" in terms of productivity...
-So well, I want to say "Why not Mr. January!"But it still seems to me, well...
-A little big!
+Brief aside: I've recently been led to believe that, for clothing as for other fields of activity, we sometimes make "made-to-measure" creations according to the products, the desires of the graphic artists and designers, the offers, and that it's therefore "quicker" in terms of productivity...
+So, fine, I'd like to say "Why not Monsieur Janvier!"but it still seems, er, well... a bit big!

-It is always more interesting, in my opinion, to have ready-made emailing templates and only have to change a few visuals, and directly modify texts in HTML.
-Don't you?
-Oh well (dedication to Doctor Renaud, Mister Renard!).
+It is always more interesting, in my opinion, to have ready-made emailing templates and all you have to do is change a few visuals, and modify HTML text directly.
+How about you?
+Oh well (dedication to Docteur Renaud, Mister Renard!).

-As usual suspectsI'll put the screenshot of the concerned news:
+As usual suspectshere's a screenshot of the relevant news item:

 Analysis of existing email

-Well, in fact, "1,2,3" made us a little news in (kouazily) full image.
-So, if I tell you "full image", you immediately think "full contact".
-And so Jean-Claude in his best role, and here I say to you: you're getting carried away man!
+Well, in faaaaaiiittt, "1,2,3" gave us a little news in (kouaziment) full image.
+Now, if I say "full image", you immediately think "full contact".
+And so Jean-Claude in his best role, and I say to you: you're getting carried away, man!

-I translate: "full image" = "completely in image.
+I translate: "full image" = "complètement en image.
 In fact, I don't even know if this term is justified in email marketing, but I've always said that, so somewhere along the line, I do what I want...
 I'll tell you right now that I completely discourage this kind of practice.

-So, yes, if you want it's easier to integrate afterwards: indeed, if you go through cutting and automatic export.
-But in terms of cleanliness of the code, responsive, or display of information when the images are not downloaded, it really sucks maaann!
-Here is a preview of an email preview with keblos images !
+So, yes, if you want, it's easier to integrate later: yes, if you use automatic cutting and exporting.
+But when it comes to code cleanliness, responsive, or displaying info when images aren't downloaded, it really sucks maaann!
+By the way, here's a preview of an email preview with keblos images!

 Don't tell me "Alternative texts are informed, that's cool!" because I might get red in the face, and on the count of three, I'll yell!
 NO BUT IT'S NOT ENOUGH BUDDIES !
 In addition the alternative texts do not even have a graphic layoutIn fact, on this type of newsletter, we have a lot of recurring elements: preheader, logo, menu, social networks banner, reassurance, legal notices ...
 So there, the excuse of saving time on productivity, I do not do it!